Do You Know What's Lurking on Your Toothbrush?

 Toothbrush Storage Tips

-Once you've moved your toothbrush away from the toilet, here are a few other storage tips to keep your brush as germ-free as possible:
+After you've moved your toothbrush as far from the toilet as possible, and cleaned your toothbrush holder, here are some storage tips to keep your toothbrush as germ-free as possible:

-- Keep it rinsed.
-Wash off your toothbrush thoroughly with tap water every time you use it.
+- Rinse your toothbrush thoroughly with tap water every time you use it.

-- Keep it dry.
-"Bacteria love a moist environment," Harms says.
-Make sure your brush has a chance to dry thoroughly between brushings.
-Avoid using toothbrush covers, which can create a moist enclosed breeding ground for bacteria.
+- Let your toothbrush dry thoroughly between brushings.
+Don't use toothbrush covers, which can create a moist enclosed breeding ground for bacteria.

-- Keep it upright.
-Store your toothbrush upright in a holder, rather than lying it down.
+- Keep your toothbrush upright in a holder, rather than lying it down.

-- Whenever toothbrushes touch, they can swap germs.
+- Keep toothbrushes separate.
+If toothbrushes touch, they can swap germs.